-The term 'Discretionary Income' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Discretionary Income' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Discretionary income refers to the amount of income an individual or family possesses after they cover their personal expenses and taxes.
 Critical personal expenses include shelter, food, clothing, transportation, and medicines.
 The money which remains is available for savings, investing, or consumption spending.
 This means that a discretionary form of income would include such items as goods and services which were not necessary, restaurant meals out, vacations, and luxury items.

 It is a fact of life that this discretionary income decreases first when there are problems that lead to payroll reductions or losses of jobs.
 This is why those companies which sell discretionary types of good will be the ones which experience the greatest amount of pain in the periodic recessions, depressions, and economic downturns.